sylikc/jpegview/readme.txt

 Bugs fixed:
 - Fixed font handle leak, preventing display of movies with more than 5000 frames when EXIF display was enabled during movie playing
 - Reading/saving auto zoom mode correctly from/to INI file
-New features:
+- Showing zoom factor correctly when added to Ctrl-F2 display during slide shows New features:
 - Support for AVX2 (256 bit SIMD) on processors providing this instruction set (Haswell and later).
 64 bit version only!
 Other changes:
 - Increased maximum image size to 500 MPixels for 64 bit version
 - Increased maximum JPEG comment length to 4096 characters
+- Changed Ctrl-F11 behavior when 'Fit window to image' is on but window does not fit image: Makes window fitting
 - Readme.html uses css
 - Updated Spanish translation, thanks to Enrique